 The K-4 was the apogee of development for the Bf 109.
 It was a remarkable testimony to the original design and to the tenacity of Messerschmitt’s continuing development engineers, that the aircraft was still reasonably competitive as the war ended.
 The Luftwaffe had been defeated by a lack of fuel, inept pilot training and overwhelming numbers of enemies.

 From the beginning to the end, the Messerschmitt Bf 109 was ever willing and able.
 A truly remarkable machine.“

 Note: according to the British test pilot Captain Eric Brown the P-51 B Mustang “had no difficulty in out-turning the Messerschmitt” Bf 109 G-6.
-Walter Eichhorn tells quite the contrary, in his evaluation the Bf 109 G-6 was “clearly superior in turning” compared to a P-51 D, which is very similar to the P-51 B. Both generally accepted experts flew the mentioned aircraft personally and extensively.
-Thus both had a very qualified first hand experience.
-Technical data (see above and also aviatia.net) suggest that Eichhorn is right and the “109” [G- to K-series] was able to out-turn a Mustang, but that manoeuvre may require a flying expertise which most German novice pilots at war’s end never had a chance to gain.
+Walter Eichhorn states quite the contrary.
+In his evaluation the Bf 109 G-6 was “clearly superior in turning” compared to a P-51 D, which is very similar to the P-51 B. Both generally accepted experts flew the above-mentioned aircraft personally and extensively.
+Thus both had very qualified first-hand experience.
+Technical data (see above and also aviatia.net) suggest that Eichhorn is right and the “109” [G– to K-series] was perfectly capable of out-turning a Mustang, but that manoeuvre may have required a flying expertise which most German novice pilots at war’s end never had a chance to gain.
 The turning radius of a Hawker Tempest Mk.
 V is comparable to the Mustang’s rate, while the Supermarine Spitfire (Mk.
 IX, Mk.
-XIV) or La-7 and especially Ta-152 H-1 excel in this respect.
+XIV) or La-7, Focke-Wulf Fw 190 D-9 and especially Ta-152 H-1 excel in this respect.